 Frozen fruit is a fantastic way to capture the freshest, ripest flavor of the season so you can enjoy it later.
 Freezing does compromise the original texture of berries, cherries, peaches, plums, and other fruit, and that does slightly limit the ways you can use them.
 For instance, frozen fruit works better in baked goods or smoothies than it does out-of-hand or in fruit salads.

 The good news is that the difference between most things made with fresh or frozen fruit is usually undetectable.
 In some cases, the frozen version is even better.
 That's because the fruit is usually frozen at the height of the season when the flavor is best.
 Additionally, the slight dehydration that naturally occurs in even the best freezing circumstances actually intensifies the flavor of the fruit.
 In some instances, you might not have to wait for the fruit to thaw and can just start cooking.

 Frozen fruit bakes up beautifully in cakes, allowing you to enjoy a taste of any season year-round.
-It could be a simple sponge cake with a bit of fruit tossed in, thicker pudding-style cakes laden with fruit.
+It could be a simple sponge cake with a bit of fruit tossed in or thicker pudding-style cakes laden with fruit.
 Fruit can also make something like a humble coffeecake more interesting.

 Cobblers & Crisps